May the male line in your family clan continue and flourish (pun picture)

 Fig 5: amber carving, 18th century, courtesy of the National Palace Museum, Taipei

-Fig 6: porcelain tea cup, Daoguang period (1821-50), Qing dynasty, courtesy of Tokyo National Museum
+Fig 8: famille rose porcelain tea cup, Daoguang period (1821–50), Qing dynasty, courtesy of Tokyo National Museum, Japan

-Fig 7: album leaf, ink and colour on silk, Shen Zhenlin, Qing dynasty (1644-1911), courtesy of the National Palace Museum, Taipei
+Fig 10: album leaf, ink and colour on silk, Shen Zhenlin (沈振麟 active in 19th century), Qing dynasty (1644–1911), courtesy of the National Palace Museum, Taipei